godot-rust/gdnative-book/src/faq/code.md

 }
 ```

-## As a native script type needs to implement `fn new(owner: &Node) -> Self`, is it possible to pass additional arguments to `new`?
+By the way, safety rules are subject to an [ongoing discussion](https://github.com/godot-rust/godot-rust/issues/808) and likely to be relaxed in future godot-rust versions.

-Short Answer: No. It is not possible.
+## Can the `new` constructor have additional parameters?

-Longer Answer: Unfortunately this is currently a general limitation of GDNative (see [related issue](https://github.com/godotengine/godot/issues/23260)).
+Unfortunately this is currently not possible, due to a general limitation of GDNative (see [related issue](https://github.com/godotengine/godot/issues/23260)).

-As a result, a common pattern to work-around this limitation is to use explicit initialization methods.
+As a result, a common pattern to work around this limitation is to use explicit initialization methods.
 For instance:

 ```rust
 struct EnemyData {